 RS256.
 If the algorithm is set to

 none or the JWT is not signed,

 the request should be rejected.

-The most important claims to validate are the following:
+Generally speaking, the most important JWT claims to validate are the following:

 - The timestamp for which the token expires, in unix time (seconds since epoch).
-The token is invalid if it is used afer this time.
+The token is invalid if it is used after this time.

 nbf(not before time)